kcauley/PUI2018_KC116/HW4_kc116/README.md

-Collaboration With: Lavender Zhang, Alia Kasem, Amber, Mark, Sarah Aita.
+Collaboration With: Alia Kasem, Lavender Zhang, and Sarah Aita.
 I also attended office hours with both TA's.

-#Assignment 2
+# Assignment 2

 Alternative Hypothesis: During the weekends there will be more 'Customers'(non-subscribers who purchase 24hr passes) using Citibike than regular subscribers.

 Null Hypothesis: Weekend activity has the same or less users described as 'customers.'

+α= o.o5